rowdybeaver/sample-django-docker/README.md

 For simplicity, you can also run `./build-live.sh`

-A CI/CD process would use 'docker push' to publish these images to a container registry, but that is more than we need for this demonstration.
+You can use these images locally, but if you wanted to push them to a registry you will need to use appropriate tag names.
+For Docker Hub, you will need your username followed by a slash followed by the image name.
+If you use another registry, you would preface it with the domain name.
+Such a full name might look like `my.registry.com/username/imagename`  Once the image has been tagged appropriately, you can use `docker push` followed by the full image name.
+The build and push process could be done by a CI/CD process, but that is more than we need for this demonstration and custom to your configuration.

 ### Starting the 'live' copy of the services ###